 Current Book Project

-Blending creative writing, cultural studies, critical and social theory, comedy, psychoanalysis, and queer theory, my current book is an autobiography about an anthropology professor who struggles to reassemble his broken and fragmented life and make meaning of his profession against the backdrop of the end of the world.
-It explores addiction, mental illness, breakdown, fraught intimacies and domesticities, academic works and lives, and meanings of failure and success.
-Drawing from the popular culture of the long-90s, the immersions of my life, this account of the fictions of normative masculinity is also an embrace of ugly feelings and negative affect, such as irreverence, cynicism, slackerism, disillusionment, irony, and anger.
-How are backwardness, downbeat realism, and depressive modes interesting and provocative alternative framework-resources for critically engaging a dominant Anthropocene solution paradigm marked by the optimisms and enthusiasms of corporatized development and progress?
-This book writes dramatic and mundane personal failures and dysfunctions into cultural studies of perilous times, conservative politics, societal hypocrisies, endless warfare, spurious entertainment, commercialized higher education, and for-profit humanitarianism.
-Modestly confronting hopelessness not as epic narrative, but in the breakdowns, mediocrity, disarray, and fraying of the little life, this book is a singular, path-breaking experiment in a grunge anthropology and literature.
+My new book blends anthropology, creative writing, cultural studies, critical and social theory, comedy, psychoanalysis, and queer theory.
+It’s an autobiography about an anthropology professor who struggles to reassemble his broken and fragmented life and make meaning of his profession against the backdrop of a society in shambles and the end of the world.
+The book incisively explores issues of drug addiction, mental illness, breakdown, fraught intimacies and domesticities, academic works and lives, and meanings of failure and success.
+These studies draw inspiration from the popular culture of the long-90s, the immersions of my life.
+I scrutinize fictions of normative masculinity through an embrace of ugly feelings and negative affect—such as irreverence, cynicism, slackerism, disillusionment, irony, and anger.
+The book asks how downbeat realism and depressive modes are interesting and provocative alternative framework-resources for critically engaging a dominant Anthropocene solution paradigm marked by the optimisms and enthusiasms of corporatized development and progress.
+I write dramatic and mundane personal failures and dysfunctions into cultural studies of perilous times, conservative politics, societal hypocrisies, endless warfare, spurious entertainment, commercialized higher education, and for-profit humanitarianism.
+Modestly confronting hopelessness not as epic narrative, but in the breakdowns, mediocrity, disarray, and fraying of the little life, this book is a singular, path-breaking experiment in grunge anthropology and literature.

 Broad Research Program